Katherine Lenger, Ph.D.

+I am a licensed clinical psychologist in Rhode Island and North Carolina, and I also have the Authority to Practice Interjurisdictional Telepsychology in PSYPACTparticipating states (#14458)*. and offer online therapy to clients located in both of those states..
 I take an integrative and evidence-based approach to my clinical practice.
 I draw from a variety of specialized cognitive behavioral and psychodynamic treatments to provide couples and individual therapy to adults.
-My areas of specialization and interest include relationship/marital distress, infidelity, intimacy concerns, transition to parenthood/parenting stress, and other relationship challenges.
-In my work with individuals I specialize in treating obsessive-compulsive disorder (OCD) and other anxiety disorders, depression, and trauma- and stressor-related disorders.
-I also specialize in working with LGBTQIA-identifying individuals and couples.
+My areas of specialization and interest include obsessive-compulsive disorder (OCD) and other anxiety disorders, trauma- and stressor-related disorders, relationship distress, infidelity, intimacy concerns, transition to parenthood/parenting stress, and other relationship challenges.
+I also specialize in working with LGBTQIA-identifying individuals.

-I approach therapy through an integrative lens, incorporating psychodynamic and other evidence-based practices with an emphasis on Exposure and Response Prevention (for OCD and anxiety disorders), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Integrative Behavioral Couple Therapy (IBCT), and mindfulness-based interventions.
+I approach therapy through an integrative lens, incorporating psychodynamic and other evidence-based practices (EBPs) with an emphasis on Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Integrative Behavioral Couple Therapy (IBCT), and mindfulness-based interventions.
+I am also trained in more specialized EBPs including Cognitive Processing Therapy and Prolonged Exposure for trauma, and Exposure and Response Prevention for OCD.

 I am passionate about research and believe that it deeply enriches clinical practice.
 In addition to my clinical work, I maintain active involvement in research.
 My research examines mindfulness and related skills for improving individual health (e.g., depression, anxiety, and stress) as well as relationship outcomes such as commitment, intimacy, and satisfaction.